 Fortnite's cartoonish stylings don't match its militaristic arsenal.
 Its assault rifles, hunting rifles, sniper rifles, submachine guns, pistols, revolvers, rocket launchers, grenade launchers, and crossbows all imitate the real deal in appearance and behavior.
 But in practice weapon recoil is nearly invisible, and bullet spread is only a problem for players that never lift their finger off the fire button.
 Some sniper rifles need to account for bullet drop, which is about as complex as Fortnite's weapons get.

 Weapon attachments aren't a thing, but weapon rarity is.
 Rare assault rifles have better stats than common assault rifles.
 Blue pump shotguns do more damage than green shotguns.
 Grenades blow things up, as expected, or send people flying, and players can find spike traps to attach to any flat surface for sneakier kills.
-The challenge comes from managing a good spread of weapons for every distance along with grenades and healing supplies spread across five inventory slots.
+The challenge comes from managing a good spread of weapons for encounters at every distance along with grenades and healing supplies spread across five inventory slots.
 Knowing what to keep or drop in a pinch can determine a match.

 PUBG's arsenal is pulled directly from real-world military arms.
 There's an awesome assortment of sidearms, shotguns, assault rifles, and submachine guns in addition to grenades and more.
 For those wanting an extra challenge, there are also sillier additions like a crossbow and the WW2-era Thompson submachine gun.
 Similar to military sims, however, using these guns effectively requires practice as each has realistically modeled bullet spread and drop.
 You can even adjust a gun's sights to be accurate at specific ranges or change firing modes.